dugancathal/hillchart/README.md

 - **Task Management**: Add, edit, and remove tasks with ease.
 - **Status Tracking**: Mark tasks as completed and see them move off the main chart.
 - **Data Persistence**: Save tasks in the browser's local storage to preserve state across sessions.
-- **PNG Export**: Export the current chart view as a PNG image for sharing or printing.
+- **PNG Export and Print**: Export the chart as a PNG image or print a complete [PDF](https://github.com/user-attachments/files/17378107/Hill.Chart.pdf).

 ## Usage Instructions